AdaCore/gnatstudio/docs/users_guide/environment.rst

 *GPS_DOC_PATH*
   .. index:: GPS_DOC_PATH

-  Sets the search path for the documentation. :ref:`Adding_Documentation`.
+  Sets the search path for the documentation.
+See :ref:`Adding_Documentation`.

   If you installed GPS in a directory different from that of the GNAT compiler, you need to set this variable for GPS to find the documentation